Part 3 · The Unwritten Rule

 Inclusion and exclusion: who gets in, who is left out

-Perceived fairness hinged on politics and discretion.
-A change in Nagar Sevak altered outcomes.
-Eligibility rules felt selectively applied: some with sturdier houses received Awas while poorer families did not.
-Corruption was suspected but rarely challenged.
+Perceived fairness often hinged on politics and discretion.
+Several respondents suggested that a change in Nagar Sevak altered outcomes.
+Eligibility rules felt selectively applied: some households with sturdier housing were said to receive support while poorer families did not.
+Corruption was suspected, but rarely challenged directly.

 “We filled the forms, but nothing happened.
 Maybe it went to those with contacts.”